CHARGING AND REMISSIONS POLICY

 - Charges may be made for other activities which are recognisably distinct from the curriculum where parents have indicated their agreement in advance.

 Norbury Hall Primary School arranges a varied programme of off site visits to places of interest.
 Such visits are intended to enhance and extend the work in the classroom.
 In order to fund these activities parents are asked to make a voluntary contribution towards the cost of the activity being planned for their child’s year group.
 Additionally, the School plans regular school based events and activities from which all children benefit.
-To help meet the cost of these the School Governing Board has approved an annual request to parents for a voluntary contribution of £5 per child at the start of each academic year.
+To help meet the cost of these the School Governing Board has approved an annual request to parents for a voluntary contribution of £7.50 per family at the start of each academic year.

 - Instrumental tuition is normally made available to pupils in Year 2 upwards, in small groups of not usually more than six pupils.